Breast Implant Rippling: How to Fix Breast Implant Ripples

 Breast revision surgery may involve implant exchange, change of the implant placement, or other surgical techniques to improve the appearance of the breasts.
 Sometimes dermal fillers help support natural tissues and reduce the occurrence of rippling.
 The specific revision techniques will depend on the contributing factors to the implant rippling.

-Dr. Ashley Howarth is a leading female plastic surgeon in Scottsdale with expertise in breast revision cases involving implant rippling.
-Recognized for her precise surgical skills and keen attention detail, Dr. Howarth is available for in-office consultation to discuss any concerns you may have about your breasts or breast implants.
+Dr. Ashley Howarth is one of the best plastic surgeons in Arizona for breast implant rippling revision surgery.
+Recognized for her precise surgical skills and keen attention detail, Dr. Howarth is available for in-office or virtual consultation to discuss any concerns you may have about your breasts or breast implants.

 If you are wondering if you are a candidate for breast implant revision, the first step is to schedule a consultation where Dr. Howarth can perform a thorough exam and answer any questions you may have.
 After the evaluation and a discussion of your personal goals, Dr. Howarth will develop a plan to rejuvenate and restore your breasts, working with you every step of the way.